<< Yesterday

 1980 Ferguson Jenkins becomes only the fifth major league hurler to win 100 games in each league when he defeats the Orioles, 3-2.
 The Ranger right-hander joins Al Orth, Cy Young, Jim Bunning, and Gaylord Perry in accomplishing the feat.

-1982 Facing the minimum 27 batters, Mike Flanagan and the Orioles beat Seattle, 6-0.
+1982 Facing the minimum of 27 batters, Mike Flanagan and the Orioles beat Seattle, 6-0.
 The Baltimore southpaw gives up three hits and a walk, but two double plays, a pickoff, and a caught stealing attempt deprive the opposition of any men left on base.

 1983 After returning from a stint on the disabled list, Dave Wilhelmi of the Shreveport Captains throws a perfect game, beating the Arkansas Travelers in Little Rock, 7-0.
 It takes two spectacular ninth-inning catches in the outfield to complete the second perfecto in Texas League history.